 A major disaster has struck the controversial film ‘Grey Wolf- the escape of Adolf Hitler’, In January 2015 its executive producer, the Swedish-born financier Magnus Peterson, was jailed for 13 years for fraud.

 Following a three-month trial in London, Magnus Peterson was found guilty on eight counts of fraud, forgery, false accounting and fake trade.
 His hedge fund, Weavering Capital, collapsed, costing investors an estimated US$537 million.
-The judge handed down one of the toughest sentences of recent times for a white collar crime and Peterson is now locked up in jail.
+The Judge handed down one of the toughest sentences of recent times for a white collar crime and Peterson is now locked up at Her Majesty’s pleasure.

 Curiously, the Nazi film Magnus Peterson produced, never featured in his trial.
 Yet this movie scandal behind the huge financial scandal continues as Peterson’s ‘GREY WOLF‘ film is still cashing in.

-The movie is based on a controversial book also called GREY WOLF – the escape of Adolf Hitler.
-Published in 2011, it was written by Gerrard Williams and Simon Dunstan.
+The film, based on a controversial book also called GREY WOLF – the escape of Adolf Hitler. was published in 2011 and was ‘written’ by Gerrard Williams and Simon Dunstan.
 Critics kicked up a storm, but the book zoomed up the New York Times’ best-seller list.
-The film version was directed and co-produced in Argentina by one of the book’s author’s, former Sky News editor and close friend of Magnus Peterson, Gerrard Williams.
+The film version of Grey Wolf, was directed and co-produced in Argentina by one of the book’s author’s, former Sky News editor and close friend of Magnus Peterson, Gerrard Williams.

 I was originally alerted to Magnus Peterson’s Hitler production in Buenos Aires in 2009.
-After relocating here in 2001, I had set about finding something to do, after leaving my full time factual producer’s job at the bastion of British filmmaking, Pinewood Studios.
+After living in South America since 2001, I set about finding something to do after leaving my full time factual producer’s job at the bastion of British filmmaking, Pinewood Studios.

 I knew all about the Nazis who had fled justice through ODESSA and found a safe haven in the open arms of Juan Peron’s Argentina.
 I also knew how the ’Ratlines’ that led to Argentina and facilitated by Vatican and Red Cross administrative channels, had figured in the successful escape of many high ranking Nazi war criminals.

 Five years into my investigation and while analysing various angles surrounding Martin Bormann’s possible escape; I met the Argentine journalist Abel Basti.
-A newspaper publisher and author of 8 books on the subject of Nazi fugitives in Argentina, Basti had carried out over 25 years of extensive research – that looked as if it might support my ODESSA investigation and specifically, my main focus; whether Hitler’s Deputy and ’Handler’ Martin Bormann had actually arrived in Argentina and not perished in May 1945.
+A newspaper publisher and author of 8 books on the subject of Nazi fugitives in Argentina.
+Basti had carried out over 25 years of extensive research – that looked as if it might support my ODESSA investigation and specifically, my main focus; whether Hitler’s Deputy and ’Handler’ Martin Bormann had actually arrived in Argentina and not perished in a burning Berlin in May 1945.

 By 2008, even though continuing to pursue new leads, I had enough new information to expand my findings into a TV series I was developing – Children of Odessa.

-I first came across the name Magnus Peterson in 2009.
-At the time he was just a producers name on an unconscionable film contract, of which I was asked to review by the co-signatory, Abel Basti.
-It wasn’t until Peterson’s London Fraud trial in October 2014 and a tough conviction after a 5 year convoluted SFO investigation, that my initial suspicions of Peterson being a crook were officially confirmed.
+However, it wasn’t until Peterson’s London Fraud trial in October 2014 and a tough conviction after a 5 year convoluted SFO investigation, that my suspicions of Peterson being a crook were officially documented.